 For years, Equality Pennsylvania has been working to change that – advocating for a statewide law that prohibits discrimination on the basis of sexual orientation and gender identity in matters of employment, housing, and public accommodations.

 These municipal victories have strengthened our work for a statewide policy.
-The 2013 version of the Pennsylvania Non-discrimination Act (HB300 / SB300) has secured incredible support:
+And in 206, the PA Fairness Act (HB1510 / SB974) secured incredible support:

 - More than 100 co-sponsors from both sides of the aisle have signed on.